 The Mediation Process

-If you and/or your spouse or another party is interested in mediating your case, contact us at Miller & Associates, and we will help you through the following steps:
+If you and/or your spouse or another party is interested in mediating your case, contact us at Miller & Associates, Attorneys LLP, and we will help you through the following steps:

 - Get in touch with our attorneys: Call our office to set up a phone conference or initial meeting with you and your spouse or another party.
 Our office telephone number is 916-780-0848.

-- Setting expectations: Together, either on the phone or in person, at either our Rocklin or Folsom office, you will meet with an attorney-mediator for a free consultation.
+- Setting expectations: Together, either on the phone or in person, at any of our offices in Rocklin Roseville or Folsom, you will meet with an attorney-mediator for a free consultation.
 During this meeting, our mediator will explain the mediation process and the difference between mediation, collaborative law and litigation, discuss our fees, and answer any questions you might have.
 During this meeting, if you wish to retain our mediation services, we can move forward and start reaching agreements that day.

 - The mediation sessions: After the first mediation session, we will schedule another mediation session about two weeks later.
 At the second mediation session, we will work on discussing any urgent issues either party needs addressed, work on gathering necessary information and identifying issues.
 As we discuss issues, we will reach agreements.
 Part of this information gathering includes addressing forms and disclosures that have to be filed with the court and/or served on the other party such as a petition for divorce, response, petition for paternity, income and expense declaration, schedule of assets and debts, declaration of disclosures, and your judgment and marital settlement agreement.